-"There is a drugs policy to protect the rights and safety of all clients.
-If you do use drugs we will still work with you.
 If you are not sure what the rules mean to you, please discuss them with the staff."
+PROCEDURES

 - All clients will have the organisation's drug rules explained to them when they start using the service.
 It is important that this is done in a clear way and that the client understands the rules.
 Some clients may have restricted reading ability, and so may not read the written policy.
-In residential settings clients will also be given a written copy of the rules as part of their induction pack. - Clients may be asked to sign an agreement that confirms that they have had the drugs policy explained to them and that they are prepared to work within the terms of the policy. - In addition to this, notices outlining key points from the policy will be displayed on posters around the building.
+In residential settings clients, will also be given a written copy of the rules as part of their induction pack. - Clients may be asked to sign an agreement that confirms that they have had the drugs policy explained to them and that they are prepared to work within the terms of the policy. - In addition to this, notices outlining key points from the policy will be displayed on posters around the building.
 For a sample poster see page 68. - Clients will be able to give feedback about the drugs policy via anonymous comment forms and through regular client meetings.